THE HON TANYA PLIBERSEK MP

 MICHAEL ROWLAND, PRESENTER: Let's take you back to Federal politics now and pressure continues to mount on Labor leader Bill Shorten to reverse his so called "Captains call" to reverse tax cuts to small to medium businesses.
 The Deputy Opposition Leader Tanya Plibersek joins us now from Parliament House.
 Good morning.

-TANYA PLIBERSEK, DEPUTY LEADER OF THE OPPOSITION: Good morning Michael, how are you?
+TANYA PLIBERSEK MP, DEPUTY LEADER OF THE OPPOSITION: Good morning Michael, how are you?